Subscribe to our new Telegram channel for the latest stories and updates.

 Previously, figures from Putrajaya had reported that the country’s poverty rate stood at 0.4% with the poverty line set at RM980 per-household, per-month.

-This figure was also backed by Economic Affairs Minister Datuk Seri Azmin Ali who said that the numbers were based on internationally accepted standards, further stating that the comments coming from the UN researcher was unsupported by clear evidence.
+This figure was also backed by former Economic Affairs Minister Datuk Seri Azmin Ali who said that the numbers were based on internationally accepted standards, further stating that the comments coming from the UN researcher was unsupported by clear evidence.

 However, according to UN Special Rapporteur Philip Alston, the official poverty line put forward by the administration did not reflect the actual cost of living in the country which has been steadily increasing over the years.